 - From place to moment: how does poetry become meaningful to us?

 Poetry has a particular power to unite imagination and analysis; sentiment and scholarship; the private thought and the public word.
-Combine that with the right people, with the same sensitivities, who look to poetry as inspiration, and it becomes one of the finest experiences of expression and liberation possible.
+Combine that with the right people, who look to poetry as inspiration, and it becomes one of the finest experiences of expression and liberation.

 So inspired by the project, I offered to present the third episode in the David Wilson Library.
-I am not alone in the group to have recently faced criticism relating to communication skills.
+I am not alone in the group to have faced recent criticism for communication skills.
 Poetry has proved the perfect medium through which confidence in self-expression could be restored.
-So often will restraint deter an individual from their strongest performance.
 With a splendid group effort, the session seemed to go very well, and I am thankful for the opportunity.

 Writing and art, a passion of mine, came up in different forms, including a beautiful sanqu (散曲) poem in Chinese, 秋思: ‘Autumn Thoughts’, which is linked to watercolour paintings, and the indelible ‘Self-Portrait’ by A.K.
 Ramanujan.